reflectoring/reflectoring.github.io/_posts/2019-12-16-database-migration-in-self-contained-systems.md

   spring.datasource.password: bXlfc2VydmljZV9wYXNzd29yZA== #my_service_password
 ````

-This data are used in two cases:
+These data are used in two cases:
-   * creation of database user for the application
+   * creation of database user for the application,
-   * connection database from the application
+   * connection database from the application.

 The point is that we have the single source of data in both cases.